GreenSaladLeaf/Bike-Share/README.md

 |---|---|---|---|
 |0|0|0|0|

-**Key Observations**:
-- There are no mismatched cases where the station name is present but the ID is missing, or the reverse.
+- There are **no mismatched cases** where the station name is present but the ID is missing, or the reverse.
 This suggests that the missing data for station names and IDs is likely due to the fact that some rides are dockless and thus do not require station information.

 #### Step 7: Handling Null value
 - This step addresses missing station information by filling start_station_name, start_station_id, end_station_name, and end_station_id with their respective latitude and longitude coordinates where necessary.
 - This ensures the dataset remains complete with geographic information, even when station data is missing (e.g., dockless bike trips).

 ```sql
 WITH formatted_data AS (